chromecide/Flux-Node/lib/README.md

 ```
 ### addTunnel(tunnelDef, callback)

+Add a Tunnel to the current FluxNode instance.

+* __tunnelDef__ (Object, required)

+The definition of the tunnel to add.
+For more information about Tunnel configuration, please see the readme in the TunnelManager directory.

+* __callback__ (functoin, optional)

+An optional function to be called when the process of adding the tunnel has been completed.

 ### doSubscribe(subscriber, eventList)

+Subscribe a remote FluxNode instance to events on the current FluxNode instance.
+Events in _eventList_ will be forwarded to the remote FluxNode.

 ### doUnsubscribe(subscriber, eventList)

+Remove a subscription by remote FluxNode instance

 ### getDataValueByString(dataObject,name)

+Return a value from an object, using the path as a string to the value. (i.e. 'MyObject.Attribute')

 ### setDataValueByString(dataObject, name, value)

+Set the value of an object, using the path to the attribute name (i.e. 'MyObject.Attribute')

 ### clipDataByField(data, fieldList, notFieldList)